An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Information-Theoretic Analysis

-We now treat $\Pglm$ and $\Palt$ as determined by ``Nature'' and seek a good model $\Plm$ to use in the perplexity detector \eqref{eq:P-value} to maximize the power of the perplexity test.
-As we explain next, under reasonable assumptions the ideal $\Plm$ maximizes the difference
+for some information source $\Palt$ that represents the effect of editing the sentence $S$.
+Suppose that $\Pglm$ and $\Palt$ are fixed, i.e. determined by the problem's nature.
+We seek a base model $\Plm$ for the perplexity detector that maximizes the power of the perplexity test in \eqref{eq:P-value}.
+The companion article \citep{kipnis2024Iprojection} shows that under some reasonable assumptions, the ideal base model $\Plm$ maximizes

-where $\Dkl$ indicates the relative entropy rate of information sources \cite{gray2011entropy}.
+where $\Dkl$ indicates the relative entropy rate of information sources \citep{gray2011entropy}.
 We discuss possible implications of \eqref{eq:delta_def} in Section~\ref{sec:optimal_p} below.